Class of 2002

 Rashida Pollion, MSN’02, was a nominee for the St. Louis Post-Dispatch’s Nurses: The Heart of Health Care program in April 2018.

-Caroline Portis-Jenkins, BS’97, MSN’02, co-CEO of Connectus Health, was honored among Women of Influence by the Nashville Business Journal in November 2018.
+Caroline Portis-Jenkins, BS’97, MSN’02, was honored among Women of Influence by the Nashville Business Journal in November 2018.
+She is co-chief executive officer of Connectus Health.

 Katie Nolan Rosenhagen, MSN’02, is a nurse practitioner in the office of Elizabeth LaRoche, MD, in Murfreesboro, Tennessee, and a CrossFit coach (2017).

-Michelle Dillow Schramm, BS’99, MSN’02, is a women’s health nurse practitioner at University Health Services in New Jersey, serving Princeton University students and their dependents, as well as faculty and staff (2020).
+Michelle Dillow Schramm, BS’99, MSN’02, is featured in a National Association of Nurse Practitioners in Women’s Health video, “Why Be a Women’s Health Nurse Practitioner?”
+She is a women’s health nurse practitioner at University Health Services in New Jersey, serving Princeton University students and their dependents, as well as faculty and staff (2020).

-Liz Sharpe, MSN’02, was inducted as a fellow into the American Academy of Nursing in October 2020.
+Liz Sharpe, MSN’02, was inducted as a fellow into the American Academy of Nursing in October 2020, and re-elected in October 2016 as a director-at-large to the National Association of Neonatal Nurses board of directors.
 She is an associate professor and director of the neonatal nurse practitioner specialty at Ohio State University in Columbus.
-Liz was re-elected in October 2016 as a director-at-large to the National Association of Neonatal Nurses board of directors.

 Valerie Turpen, MSN’02, joined Deaconess Primary Care for Seniors in Evansville, Indiana, in May 2016 an acute care nurse practitioner.